syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 WordDocument wordDocument = new WordDocument("Sample.docx", FormatType.Docx);

-//Initialize ChartToImageConverter for converting charts during Word to pdf conversion
+//Initializes the ChartToImageConverter for converting charts during Word to pdf conversion

 wordDocument.ChartToImageConverter = new ChartToImageConverter();

-//Set the scaling mode for charts (Normal mode reduces the Pdf file size)
+//Sets the scaling mode for charts (Normal mode reduces the Pdf file size)

 wordDocument.ChartToImageConverter.ScalingMode = ScalingMode.Normal;

-//create an instance of DocToPDFConverter - responsible for Word to PDF conversion
+//Creates an instance of the DocToPDFConverter - responsible for Word to PDF conversion

 DocToPDFConverter converter = new DocToPDFConverter();

-//Set the jpeg image quality to reduce the Pdf file size
+//Sets the jpeg image quality to reduce the Pdf file size

 converter.Settings.ImageQuality = 100;

-//Set the image resolution
+//Sets the image resolution

 converter.Settings.ImageResolution = 640;

-//Set true to optimize the memory usage for identical images
+//Sets true to optimize the memory usage for identical images

 converter.Settings.OptimizeIdenticalImages = true;

-//Convert Word document into PDF document
+//Converts Word document into PDF document

 PdfDocument pdfDocument = converter.ConvertToPDF(wordDocument);

-//Save the PDF file to file system
+//Saves the PDF file to file system

 pdfDocument.Save("WordtoPDF.pdf");

-//close the instance of document objects
+//Closes the instance of document objects

 pdfDocument.Close(true);